In the meantime, here are some of our favourite fun facts about teeth braces.

 3. Braces can be (almost) invisible

 Invisalign uses virtually invisible aligners to gently align your teeth, while clear brackets boast all the benefits of fixed braces.
-We can even fit your braces behind your teeth.

 4. There are hundreds of braces to choose from